ozfortress/ozfortress_docs/docs/rules/global.md

 ## 3. Match Organisation
 ### 3.1.
 Negotiating Match Times
-Each team must select a minimum of three days in which they are able to play.
-Captains may change your team’s availability on a week-to-week basis, which can be edited by clicking Manage on an Active Roster, found on the team's public page.
-You can also see both teams' availability on the match page.
-Once the match for the round has been posted, teams can begin negotiating to arrange a time and date for their match.
-If a match time has not been negotiated between the teams, the earliest matching day from both teams’ selections will be appointed as the default date.
-However, this default date can be changed under the agreement of both teams.
+Each team must select a minimum of three days on which they are available to play.
+Captains may change their team’s availability on a week-to-week basis by clicking Manage on the Active Roster, found on the team's public page.
+You can see both teams' availability on the match page.

-In addition to official match days, there are also official match times.
-These times are 8PM, 8:30PM & 9PM Melbourne/Sydney time (AEST/AEDT).
-Teams that can make this time will be looked upon more favourably than teams that can not.
-In the event of disputes, all teams involved are expected to be able to play any of the times above.
-Please note, when **AEDT/Daylight Savings Time** is active, teams are required to schedule using it.
+Once the match for the round is posted, teams can begin negotiating to find a suitable time and date.
+In case the teams fail to agree on a specific time, the earliest matching day from both teams’ selections will be appointed as the default date.
+However, teams can mutually agree to change this default date if necessary.

-It is expected that team captains or a nominated team member make a reasonable effort to organise their match before the organisation deadline.
-Team members who facetiously propose match times will be punished.
+Official match times are 8PM, 8:30PM & 9PM Melbourne/Sydney time (AEST/AEDT).
+Teams that can make this time will be viewed more favourably than those that cannot.
+In the event of disputes, all teams involved are expected to be avaialbe during any of the times above.
+When **AEDT/Daylight Savings Time** is active, teams are required to schedule using it.

-Communications in match threads are considered the authoritative log for all correspondence about match organisation.
-Teams may decide to (and are encouraged to) negotiate the match over Steam chat or other means, however, we recommend posting chat logs in the thread to prove that such correspondence has taken place in case of a dispute.
+It is the responsibility of team captains or a nominated team member to make a reasonable effort to organise their match before the organisation deadline.
+Team members who propose match times insincerely will be punished.

-The negotiated time must always be posted in the thread.
+Communications in match threads is considered the official log for all correspondence related to match organisation.
+While teams are encouraged to negotiate the match over Discord, Steam, or other means, it is recommended to post chat logs in the thread as proof of the correspondence in case of disputes.

-If it is proving difficult to get in contact with the other team, or they are not making a reasonable effort to organise the match, please bring it to the attention of your bracket’s administrator immediately.
+**The negotiated day and time must always be posted in the match thread.**

-Teams may request an extension for a playoff match through their bracket’s administrator.
-If an extension is granted, both teams must agree on a date within the allocated time.
-Opposing teams are not obligated to play within the extended period although compromise and sportsmanship between teams is encouraged.
+If it is proving difficult to contact the other team, or they are not making a reasonable effort to organise the match, please inform your division administrator immediately.

 ### 3.1.1.
 Match Communications
 Match Communications are used to discuss the essential details for official ozfortress matches.
 It is expected that for the duration of discussion around an official match, teams and by extension players, do not post anything non-essential to the flow of the match.